-In French Style, Christina James (Seberg) is a nineteen-year-old studying abroad with ambitions to be a painter.
+In French Style, Christina James (Seberg) is a nineteen-year-old studying abroad with ambitions as a painter.
 At an art opening, she meets Guy (Phillipe Forquet) an arrogant young man with a secret.
-With little fanfare, she rides off with him on his motor scooter.
-That would seem to be the extent of it, another story of young love in the 1960s.
+With little fanfare, she rides off with him on his motor scooter, another story of young love in the 1960s.